A swamp story: Donald Trump encouraged a foreign official to back a donor's business deal

 It was during Haney’s stay in Miami that Cohen inserted himself into the nuclear project.
 Haney says that Cohen, whom he had first met weeks earlier, showed up uninvited at the marina where his yacht was docked and asked to come aboard.
 Haney told the Daily Memphian that he invited Cohen to spend the night on the boat because “he’s the president’s lawyer.”
 Haney and Cohen subsequently met with Al Thani, the deputy QIA chair, at Qatar’s economic forum in Miami, as Mother Jones has previously reported.

 Haney says he was impressed by the Qataris’ deference to Cohen.
 “He was treated like royalty with the Qataris because he was the president’s lawyer.”
 He decided after that experience to hire Cohen to close the deal on a QIA investment.
 Haney notes that he initially paid Cohen $200,000 under a three-month contract.
-But Haney ended the deal after a federal raid just days after the Miami meeting that targeted Cohen and disclosed an advanced federal investigation into Cohen’s activities.
+But Haney ended the deal following a federal raid just days after the Miami meeting that targeted Cohen and disclosed an advanced federal investigation into Cohen’s activities.
 According to the Wall Street Journal, Haney agreed to pay Cohen $10 million if he successfully obtained funding for the Bellefonte project.
 Cohen, who has been cooperating with federal prosecutors, has pleaded guilty to crimes that include lying to Congress and campaign finance violations, which he says he undertook at Trump’s direction.
 He has been sentenced to three years in prison.

 The nature of Cohen’s relationship with the Qataris is murky, but public accounts suggest he sought to profit by connecting the QIA with American investors seeking capital for real estate and infrastructure projects.
 Ahmed al-Rumaihi, then the head of a QIA branch, has claimed that in a December 2016 meeting, Cohen requested a $1 million upfront payment from Qatar for his help finding American investment partners.
 (Cohen has denied seeking a $1 million fee, but his work with Haney suggests he did attempt to broker deals involving the fund.)